sinni1999/personal_loan_calculator/README.md

 # latest rate of interest is 10.25%
 # This may change soon
 # latest rate of interest is now 20.25%
+# Task is to add the EMI option